walterhiggins/ScriptCraft/docs/YoungPersonsGuideToProgrammingMinecraft.md

-you see a method whose name begins with `is` such as `isThundering()` and a companion method `setThundering()`, these methods are called *JavaBean* methods - the *thundering* property is a *JavaBean* property and there are two ways you can use JavaBean properties in Javascript.
+you see a method whose name begins with `is` such as `isThundering()` and a companion method `setThundering()`, these methods are called *JavaBean* methods - the *thundering* property is a *JavaBean* property and there are two ways you can use JavaBean properties in JavaScript.
 You can *get* and *set* the property using the methods provided by Java.
 To *get* the thundering property you can call the JavaBean Method: